ckhatton/cheq-up/README.md

 This is a build of the CheqUp order confirmation page, from my design of the steps needed to fully complete the order.

+You can toggle the props in `/src/App.vue` to view the DOM changes.

 Uses:

 - [Bun 🍞](https://bun.sh)